manabie-com/togo/INSTRUCTION.md

 ## Observations and Thoughts

+- Login credentials can be put in query string (x-www-form-urlencoded), which may causes security problem on the front-end.
+Suggestion: enforce submitting credentials using form data (multipart/form-data) (thus switching to POST instead of GET).
 - Per-day limit ambiguity: check within a date or a rolling 24hrs?
 The `created_date` field in database is `DATE` instead of `DATETIME` so maybe it is the former?
 - What happens when you change the per-day limit (or can you change it at all)?
 Assuming it being unchanged right now is probably good enough.
 - No registration as of now